Widow says antivirus pioneer John McAfee was not suicidal | Law-Order

 The widow of John McAfee, the British-American tycoon who died in a Spanish prison this week while awaiting extradition to the United States, said Friday that her husband was not suicidal when she last spoke to him hours before he was found dead.

+Authorities in Spain are conducting an autopsy on McAfee's body but have said that everything at the scene in his cell indicated that the 75-year-old killed himself.

 “His last words to me were I love you and I will call you in the evening,'” Janice McAfee told reporters outside the Brians 2 penitentiary northwest of Barcelona where she recovered her late husband's belongings.
-“Those words are not words of somebody who is suicidal,” she added in her first public remarks since the software entrepreneur's death on Wednesday.
+“Those words are not words of somebody who is suicidal,” she added, demanding a “thorough investigation” in her first public remarks since the software entrepreneur's death on Wednesday.

-Authorities in Spain are conducting an autopsy on McAfee's body but have indicated that everything at the scene indicated that the 75-year-old killed himself.

-John McAfee was arrested at the Barcelona airport in October last year on a warrant issued by prosecutors in Tennessee for allegedly evading more than USD 4 million in taxes.
-Hours before he was found dead, Spain's National Court agreed to his extradition to the US but the decision was not final.
+John McAfee was arrested at the Barcelona airport in October last year on a warrant issued by prosecutors in Tennessee who were seeking up to three decades of imprisonment for allegedly evading more than $4 million in taxes.
+The day before he was found dead, Spain's National Court had announced that it was agreeing to his extradition to the U.S. but the decision was not final.

-“We were prepared for that decision and had a plan of action already in place to appeal that decision,” Janice McAfee, 38, told reporters.
-“I blame the US authorities for this tragedy: Because of these politically motivated charges against him my husband is now dead.”
+“We had a plan of action already in place to appeal that decision,” the 38-year-old Janice McAfee told reporters.
+“I blame the U.S. authorities for this tragedy: Because of these politically motivated charges against him my husband is now dead.”
 Results of McAfee's autopsy could take “days or weeks,'' authorities have said.

+The couple reportedly met in 2012 in Miami and married the following year.
+John McAfee had several children from previous relationships, Janice McAfee said.

+The entrepreneur had not been connected with the companies that took over the antivirus software he built after he sold his shares in the 1990s.
+That early success had made McAfee rich and followed him in his troubled biography.
+In 2012, he was sought for questioning in connection with the murder of his neighbor in Belize, but was never charged with a crime.
+The controversy didn't stop him from making long-shot runs for the U.S. presidency starting in 2016.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)